cheng-alvin/jas/CONTRIBUTING.md

 on code and contributions to the Assembler.

 ### Building and testing
-To build Jas, simply run `make` in the home or `libjas` directories.
+To build Jas, simply run `make` in the home or `libjas` directories (A debug binary must be built in `libjas`).
 Tests can be added in the `tests` directory and built using `make tests` as well in the home directory, all C test files will be automatically built and run.
 You may include the Jas testing framework [here](https://github.com/cheng-alvin/jas/blob/main/tests/test.h)

+> The build and testing scripts must be successful before submitting a pull request up to the repo,
+> if tests and compilation scripts fail, you must put your PR as a "draft" instead.

 ### What to remember before submitting a PR
 Once you have completed your work, remember to submit pull requests that are organised and have a clear sense of